adamfowleruk/mljs/planning.md

    - Core
    - Highcharts
   - underscores for private functions
+  - _configuration json object for Workplace compatible widgets/contexts
   - UpperCamelCase for constructors/objects
-  - lowerCamelCase for functions (searchcontext and mljs have some alllowercase methods)
+  - IN PROGRESS lowerCamelCase for functions (searchcontext and mljs have some alllowercase methods)
   - DONE Using Factory pattern.
 See mljs.create*() methods.
 Changed mljs.defaultconnection in core MLJS to instead access parent MLJS instance
   - DONE Using logger mixin.
 Logger's attached to DB, so have had to link tripleconfig to creating db via factory method. keep tripleconfig separate from core MLJS instantiator (as it never requires a connection to use), but allow a way to specify a logger and check for this (to avoid defaultconnection.logger)
   - DONE better way to access logging functionality by default - define _i(), _d() prototype methods for each subobject?
 Via a core mixin utility func?